Music provision at Hertingfordbury

 Pupils are taught to:

 At key stage 2 classes receive weekly music lessons taught by the music curriculum lead.
-Each week, year 3 have a general music lesson as well as a class recorder lesson.
+Each week, year 3 have a class music lesson which includes learning to play the recorder.
 At year 4, the children are taught in half class groups on the steel pans.
-At year 5 and 6 the children receive one general music lesson each week.
+In year 5 and 6 the children receive one general music lesson each week.

 Additional musical opportunities at Hertingfordbury